-The floating trustmark is a popular option with sites who want to continuously establish and build trust their visitors.
+The floating trustmark is a popular option with sites who want to continuously establish and build visitor trust.

 Take Lids, a site that sells fan athletic apparel, for example.
 Where ever you go on Lids, from its homepage to its product pages to checkout...